 “Almost everyone has been staying in contact since the program ended,” Jung said.
 “After spending pretty much every day together for almost a month, it was so hard to say goodbye to my exchange friends, but the fact that we’ve all still been able to stay in touch just shows that it’s possible to make lasting connections.”

 The trip included a visit to Google’s headquarters in London, which stood out for Bowen Liu, a senior at North Hollywood High School.

 “I remember the tour guide taking us out to the balcony with patio swings, wooden logs for chairs, and this amazing view of London facing the Thames River.
 It was at that moment that I knew I wanted this kind of workspace from a company,” Liu said.

 Participants also had the opportunity to see how regulations differ between the U.S. and the UK and make connections with companies like Cisco and Northrop Grumman.

-“From what I picked up, cybersecurity in the UK is much, much more regulated,” said Nathan Melwani, a senior at Fullerton High School.
+“From what I picked up, cybersecurity in the UK is much, much more regulated,” said Nathan Melwani, a senior at Troy High School.